Tag Archive for: feed ingredients

 Knowing if it is a true deficiency is tough.
 In this case, because the feed is meeting copper and zinc as well as vitamin E requirement, you would be reasonably safe in assuming that the feed will meet the requirement for iodine, vitamin B1 and Folic Acid.

 Selenium is low though and this may throw some confusion in.
 But remember in many places the addition of selenium is regulated and feed companies are cautious with the amount they add so they don’t exceed requirements for horses on high selenium forages.
-So I largely ignore selenium when I am making my mental estimations about what to do with diets like this.
+So, it’s largely safe to ignore selenium when making mental estimations about what to do with diets like this.

-What To Do If Your Diet Contains Feeds with Partial Data
+What To Do If Your Diet in FeedXL Contains Feeds with Missing Data

-What would I do with a diet like this?
+What should you do with a diet like this?

-First, I would contact Purina and say ‘Hey, can I please have the data for the nutrients that are missing from your label analysis’.
+First, contact the feed manufacturer and say ‘Hey, can I please have the data for the nutrients that are missing from your label analysis’.
 In many cases companies are willing to supply this.
-If they do give you the additional data, you can then use the ‘Edit’ button I mentioned, to add the nutrients yourself.
+If they do give you the additional data, you can then use the ‘Edit’ button shown previously, to add the nutrients yourself.
 Or you can simply email the information to us at support@feedxl.com and we will enter it for you.

 If you get the additional data this will make it really easy for you to balance the diet as you will know exactly what you are working with.

-If you don’t have complete data, here is how I would proceed:
+If you don’t have complete data, here is how to proceed:

-Here is how my diet looks after making these adjustments:
+Here is how the diet looks after making these adjustments:

 Diet After Adjustments